xorkevin/xorkevin.com/content/blog/authentication/index.md

 to mimick a stream cipher.
 Some initial value, key, and counter are run through AES repeatedly while incrementing the counter, therefore producing a pseudorandom stream of bits similar to a one-time pad.
-These bits are then XOR'ed with each plaintext block to produce the cipher text.
+These bits are then XOR'd with each plaintext block to produce the cipher text.
 The ciphertext then goes through a system to allow the receiver to verify the integrity of the message, which is covered in more detail in the MAC section of hash functions, later.